Audioliz/ReadTheDocs/documentation_main/howtos/first_steps.rst

 - General information about the call: date of creation, audio file name, duration, agent, call type, called number, etc.
 - The transcript of the call
-- The call audio file
+- The call audio file  <br>
-- Questions/responses with explanations on each response, and the possibility to listen exactly where the answers are given in the call.
+- Questions/responses with explanations on each response.